-I like to think of augmented reality serving as a land bridge between the two technologies.
+I like to think of augmented reality as serving as a land bridge between the two technologies.

 The potential for augmented reality is easier than ever in this day and age.
 With merely the smartphones or tablets within our reach, we can be intimately introduced to the concept of augmented reality.

 Google began to dabble in augmented reality with its ambitious Google Glass—a pair of glasses that includes a detailed HUD, (heads up display), resembling a hands-free smartphone.

 Google Glass has several beneficial features not only for comfort and leisure but practical and helpful ways to utilize it.

 In many augmented reality experiences, the user’s GPS is used to create a more realistic approach to gaming, allowing for the seamless transition between real-world environments and technological ones.